11. Cycling to Monterey County’s History Spots

 The Cooper Molera Adobe

-Seeing the adobe from the street, you’d never guess what’s happening behind those walls.
-Many Monterey children have had the joy of a living history experience here during summer programs, and you can get a taste of that history too.
-And if you’re here during the winter holiday season, don’t miss Christmas in the Adobes!
+Seeing the adobe from the street, for many years, many people would never have guessed what was happening behind those walls.
+But many children have had the joy of a living history experience here during summer programs.
+And during the winter holiday season, Christmas in the Adobes includes this site.

 The Stevenson House

-Leaving the Cooper House, bike along Pearl Street, which is on the left/north side of the Monterey-Salinas Transit Center.
+Leaving the Cooper Molera adobe, bike along Pearl Street, which is on the left/north side of the Monterey-Salinas Transit Center.
 (You’ll bike between Ordway Pharmacy and the Transit Center.)
 Continue past the first stop sign.
-Then watch for the little Houston Street on your right, just after Alfredo’s Cantina, across from East Village Coffee Lounge.
+Then watch for little Houston Street on your right, just after Alfredo’s Cantina.

 Houston is a one-way street, with little traffic.